Ever wonder what it’s like to start a travel blog and use it to fund your travels around the world?

 Well, today I have the special honor of hosting someone who has actually done that and much more.
 If you’ve heard of only one travel blogger, I’d bet money that it’s Matt Kepnes of Nomadic Matt.
 I met Matt through his Super Star Blogging course, and he’s been an inspiration and teacher for me from the moment I created Travel Lemming.

-While Matt started as a simple low-budget backpacker, over the past decade he’s worked his way (and, believe me, blogging is a lot more work than people think) to the top of a travel blogging empire.
+While Matt started as a simple low-budget backpacker, over the past decade he’s worked his way (and, believe me, blogging as a beginner is much harder than people think) to the top of a travel blogging empire.

 So how did Nomadic Matt do it?